evrythng/epcis2.js/README.md

 The goal of this SDK is to easily create and send a customizable EPCISDocument.

+//todo: add what EPCIS 2.0 is and why this sdk makes life easier, the use cases, ...

 ## Building an EPCIS document

 ### Adding events to an EPCIS document